Jaffar-Kazmi/Digital-Alarm-Clock/README.md

 # Digital-Alarm-Clock

 ## Overview
 This is minimal digital clock and alarm.
+Click [here](https://jaffar-kazmi.github.io/Digital-Alarm-Clock/) to see a live demo.

 Created as a part of OS Lab Task to demonstrate Git-Collaboration

 ## File Structure
 ```
 Digital-Alarm-Clock/
 ├── index.html             # Home Page - Main application entry point
 ├── sytle.css              # Styling for header, footer, and background
-└──
+└── script.js              # Provides functionality for realtime time and alarm setting
 ```

 ## File Explanation